 By setting the style column on the settings sheet to pages and the appearance of each begin repeat question to field-list, each repeatable collection of questions displays on a separate page of the survey.
 This behavior is the same as for a group.

-By setting the style column on the settings sheet to fixed-grid or dynamic-grid, groups in your survey can be set to display the contained questions in a grid layout.
+By setting the style column on the settings sheet to fixed-grid or dynamic-grid, repeats in your survey can be set to display the contained questions in a grid layout.
 This behavior is the same as for a group.